bryanwee023/nft-pawnshop/README.md

 :bulb: To mint NFTs for manual testing purposes, we can run `scripts/nft/mint.sh`.

-To learn how to accept pawn offers, repay loans, and collect collateral, read the documentation (TBD)
+To see how to accept pawn offers, repay loans, and collect collateral, read the documentation

 Troubleshooting
 ===========